 478 Biological Assessment for the Moapa Solar Energy Center July 2013

 479 "Introduction MSEC Biological Assessment 1 Introduction This Biological Assessment (BA) has been prepared in accordance with legal requirements set forth under Section 7 of the Endangered Species Act (ESA; 16 United States Code [U.S.C.]
-1536(c)) to address potential effects associated with the construction, operation, decommissioning of a solar power generation facility and associated infrastructure known as the Moapa Solar Energy Center (MSEC or Proposed Action"") on federally listed threatened and endangered species and their designated critical habitat.
-This BA addresses the potential effects associated with the construction, operation, and maintenance of the Proposed Action on the desert tortoise (Gopherus agassizii; a federally threatened species) and the Moapa dace (Moapa coriacea; a federally endangered species).
-The Bureau of Indian Affairs (BIA) is the lead federal agency for National Environmental Policy Act (NEPA) compliance and an Environmental Impact Statement (EIS) is being prepared concurrent with this BA.
-The Bureau of Land Management (BLM) is a cooperating agency on the EIS along with the Environmental Protection Agency (EPA), National Park Service (NPS), U.S. Fish and Wildlife Service (USFWS), and the Tribe.
-The MSEC site was selected due to its high solar insolation, relatively flat terrain, and contiguous acreage in close proximity to existing infrastructure.
+1536(c)) to address potential effects associated with the construction, operation, decommissioning of a solar power generation facility and associated infrastructure known as the Moapa Solar Energy Center (MSEC or Proposed Action) on federally listed threatened and endangered species and their designated critical habitat.
+This Biological Assessment addresses the potential effects associated with the construction, operation, and maintenance of the Proposed Action on the desert tortoise (Gopherus agassizii; a federally threatened species) and the Moapa dace (Moapa coriacea; a federally endangered species).
+The Bureau of Indian Affairs (BIA) is the lead federal agency for National Environmental Policy Act (NEPA) compliance and an Environmental Impact Statement (EIS) is being prepared concurrent with this Biological Assessment.
+The Bureau of Land Management (BLM) is a cooperating agency on the Environmental Impact Statement along with the Environmental Protection Agency (EPA), National Park Service (NPS), U.S. Fish and Wildlife Service (USFWS), and the Tribe.
+The Moapa Solar Energy Center site was selected due to the Moapa Solar Energy Center site's high solar insolation, relatively flat terrain, and contiguous acreage in close proximity to existing infrastructure.
 Facilities located within the solar power generation facility (SPGF) boundary would occupy a footprint of approximately 850 acres and would utilize photovoltaic (PV) technology to generate up to 200 MWs of energy.
 The Project site would include the PV solar field, an office and maintenance building, parking area, lay-down area, switchyard, and a wastewater evaporation/detention pond.
 The Proposed Action would also include a site access road, one or two gen- tie transmission lines, and a water pipeline.

 1.1 Purpose and Need

 1.1.1 Purpose of the Proposed Action

-Moapa Solar LLC (The Applicant) has entered into an agreement with the Moapa Band of Paiutes Indians (Tribe) to lease land, up to 30 years, on the Moapa River Indian Reservation (Reservation) for the purposes of constructing and operating a solar generating facility and associated infrastructure (the MSEC).
-The Tribe is federally recognized and has a Constitution approved by the Secretary of the Interior on April 17, 1942.
-The tribal lands originally set aside in 1874 consisted of two million acres; in 1876 it was reduced to a thousand acres.
+Moapa Solar LLC (Moapa Solar LLC) has entered into an agreement with the Moapa Band of Paiutes Indians (Tribe) to lease land, up to 30 years, on the Moapa River Indian Reservation (Reservation) for the purposes of constructing and operating a solar generating facility and associated infrastructure (the MSEC).
+The Moapa Band of Paiutes Indians is federally recognized and has a Constitution approved by the Secretary of the Interior on April 17, 1942.
+The tribal lands originally set aside in 1874 consisted of two million acres; in 1876 the area was reduced to a thousand acres.
 Then, in December 1980, Congress added approximately 70,000 acres to the Tribal land base.
-The current total land base is 71,954 acres and is held in trust by the U.S. government for the Tribe.
+The current total land base is 71,954 acres and is held in trust by the U.S. government for the Moapa Band of Paiutes Indians.

 The Proposed Action would generate electricity using photovoltaic (PV) technology and would generate up to 200 megawatts (MW) of energy.
 The Proposed Action would have impacts to resources on the Reservation and on Bureau of Land Management (BLM) land (for rights-of-way).
-The 850 acre solar generation facility would be wholly within the Reservation.
-The ROW impacts on BLM land include up to two transmission lines (230 kV and/or a 500 kV), and an access road.
+The 850-acre solar generation facility would be wholly within the Reservation.
+The ROW impacts on BLM land include up to two transmission lines (230 kV and/or a 500 kV) and an access road.

 The Proposed Project is dependent upon approval by the Bureau of Indian Affairs (BIA).
 Pursuant to 25 U.S.C.
-415, of the BIA must approve the solar energy ground lease and associated ROW agreements for 1|Page"
+415, the BIA must approve the solar energy ground lease and associated ROW agreements for the transmission line (500kV) and water pipeline on Reservation land between the Moapa Band of Paiutes Indians and Moapa Solar LLC (BIA's Proposed Action).